sytabaresa/kingly/README.md

 - the nesting of states in `states`
 - the use of `ACTION_IDENTITY` when there is no action to be applied
   - that action does not modify the extended state of the machine, and returns `NO_OUTPUT`
-- how history states are included in the machine definition
+- how history states are included in the machine definition with `historyState`

 There are plenty of additional examples in the [test directory](https://github.com/brucou/state-transducer/blob/master/test/hierarchy.specs.js).

 ## `traceFSM :: Env -> FSM_Def -> FSM_Def`
 ### Description
 This function converts a state machine `A` into a traced state machine `T(A)`.
-The traced state machine, on receiving an input `I` outputs the following information :
+The traced state machine, on receiving an input `I` outputs an object with the following information :

 - `outputs` : the outputs `A(I)`
 - `updates` : the update of the extended state of `A` to be performed as a consequence of receiving the input `I`